Emurasoft/emurasoft.github.io/en/dlg/customize/workspace/index.md

 # Workspace page

-TheWorkspace page allows you to customize settings related to EmEditor workspaces.
+The **Workspace** page allows you to customize settings related to EmEditor workspaces.

 ## Automatic Workspace drop-down list box